exercism/python/concepts/function-arguments/about.md

 ```

 `*args` is a two-part name that represents a `tuple` with an indefinite number of separate positional arguments, also known as a [`variadic argument`][variadic argument].
 `args` is the name given to the `tuple` of arguments,  but it could be any other valid Python name, such as `my_args`, `arguments`, etc.
 The `*` is the operator which transforms the group of separate arguments into a [`tuple`][tuple].

+If you have ever [unpacked a tuple][unpack a tuple] you may find the `*` to be confusing.
+The `*` in a parameter definition, instead of unpacking a tuple, converts one or more positional arguments _into_ a tuple.
+We say that the `*` operator is [overloaded]. as it has different behavior in different contexts.
+For instance, `*` is used for multiplication, and it is also used for unpacking.

 Since a tuple can be iterated, `args` can be passed to any other function which takes an iterable.
 Although `*args` is commonly juxtaposed with `**kwargs`, it doesn't have to be.